18F/handbook/_pages/how-we-work/tools/slack.md

 ## Rules

 - **Complete [your profile](https://gsa-tts.slack.com/account/profile).** A complete profile gives everyone a better chance of knowing who you are.
 This includes your first name, last name (optionally followed by your location and [personal pronouns](http://pronoun.is/) in parenthesis), profile picture (photos are preferred, but not required), phone number, and a summary of what you do and what teams you’re on.
 - **[Enable two-factor authentication (2FA)](https://slack.zendesk.com/hc/en-us/articles/204509068-Enabling-two-factor-authentication).** You can either do this through SMS or an authentication tool.
 Slack provides detailed instructions for both options.
+If you need to remotely reset 2FA, Slack admins will re-verify your identity.
 - **Abide by [the 18F Code of Conduct](/code-of-conduct).** If you see anyone violating our Code of Conduct, please contact [Holly Allen](https://gsa-tts.slack.com/messages/holly).
 - **Do not post anything that would make our systems vulnerable or would impact the privacy of others if it fell into the wrong hands.** See [18F's list of alternatives](../sensitive-information/#tools).
 - **Assume everything you share will be made public**.
 Treat Slack as a public forum — you have _no_ privacy.
 This includes file uploads to Slack and any audio or video transmitted using a Slack Call.